 In 1946, refugee children wore clothes donated by the citizens of host countries to stay warm and protected in harsh conditions.
-In 2022, thanks to the generosity of our supporters, UNICEF is assisting children in a similar way by delivering warm clothes, blankets and other emergency supplies in Ukraine.
+In 2023, thanks to the generosity of our supporters, UNICEF is similarly assisting children by delivering warm clothes, blankets and other emergency supplies in Ukraine.

 Receiving essential supplies

-Conflict has devastating consequences for children's access to basic services in Ukraine, just like it did 75 years ago.
+Conflict has devastating consequences for children's access to essential services in places like Syria, just like it did 77 years ago.

-Across the Ukraine large numbers of local volunteers are coming together in solidarity, responding to conflict by converting public buildings into assistance centres, creating safe spaces for children and new mothers in train stations and distributing essential supplies.
+Across the country, many local volunteers are coming together in solidarity, responding to conflict by creating safe spaces for children and distributing essential supplies.

 A nun serves bowls of soup to a group of children who get their only meal for the day at this UNRRA-supplied kitchen.

-UNICEF continues to work with local partners to provide, water, sanitation and education supplies for children of all ages.
+UNICEF continues to work with local partners to provide, water, sanitation and education supplies for children impacted by conflict and disasters.